 The aggregator even keeps track of what you have and have not read by listing the number of articles or pieces of content for each website you are following that has not been seen.
-This helps you to more quickly see what’s going on within the websites that interest you.
+This helps you quickly scan content from the websites that interest you.

 How Can You Add Websites to Your RSS Feed Reader?

 The beauty of RSS feeds is they are typically very customizable within your reader or from the website you’re following.
-Choose to be updated only on the sports or art section of your local newspaper.
+For example, you could choose to be updated only on the sports or art section of your local newspaper.

 Even with countless ways to receive information these days, the RSS feeder still holds its own as an important way for you to stay updated on what’s important to you.